30+ Beautiful Beaches in Florida To Visit

 Opal Beach will take your breath away with its white sands, clear water, and shallow and calm swimming areas.
 The beaches and dunes are incredible.
 There are beach facilities, such as pavilions, shade, restrooms, and beach showers.

-Dogs are not allowed on the beaches here, but you’re a quick drive from two dog-friendly beaches in Pensacola (as discussed above).
+Dogs are not allowed on the beaches here, but you’re a quick drive from two dog-friendly beaches in Pensacola (as mentioned above).

-With its soft sand and clear blue waters, it’s easy to see why this beach is a favorite among locals and tourists alike.
-From here, you’re a short drive to Fort Pickens, Pensacola Beach, or Navarre Beach if you want to beach hop along Santa Rosa Island!
+With its soft sand and clear blue waters, it’s easy to see why this beach is a favorite among locals and tourists.
+From here, you’re a short drive to Fort Pickens, Pensacola Beach, or Navarre Beach if you want to beach hop along Santa Rosa Island.

 Navarre Beach